By Chris Lang

 A search for “Chloride Eastern Limited” reveals that Google is inadvertently helping the scammers:

 The real Chloride Eastern Limited is registered at 62 Wilson Street, London.
 It’s the office of an accounting firm called RPG Crouch Chapman LLP, which also has nothing to do with this scam.
-But Google tells us the “someone just added” Chloride Eastern as an “investment service” with the address 62 Wilson Street.
+But Google tells us that “someone just added” Chloride Eastern as an “investment service” with the address 62 Wilson Street.

 Scrolling down gives a link to the review site Yell.com, complete with four fake reviews of the fake “Chloride Eastern” scammers.
 None of the four reviewers has ever reviewed anything else on Yell.com, and all of them registered with Yell.com just before leaving a review of “Chloride Eastern”.